BrandonHowe/lazyevaluation/article.md

 };
 ```

 Look at the `lazify` calls.
 Because this is a lazy version of quicksort, with a lazy comparator, it's important to remember that all arguments going into the comparator must be lazy.
 We also return a lazy array, so we `lazify` the final array.
+We also make sure that T is of type number or boolean because when you subtract them, it does not return NaN.

 Now let's test this thing out!
 First we will define an unsorted, lazy array: